 Other essential oils that may help treat acne include, thyme, rosemary, cinnamon and rose.

 In addition to applying moisturizer to damp skin to trap moisture, limiting water exposure and using a humidifier during dry months, essential oils may help.
 Chamomile is a gentle herb that acts as natural anti-inflammatory and is known to increase moisture due to one of its main components, azulene.

 Lavender, helichrysum, frankincense and sandalwood essential oil are other essential oils that can soothe dry skin.

-3 Essential oils may aid in wound healing.
+3. Essential oils for skin may aid in wound healing.
 According to a 2015 animal study published in BMC Complementary and Alternative Medicine, the antimicrobial and anti-inflammatory effects of Commiphora guidotti (myrrh) make it an effective wound healer.
 In fact, researchers found that the antibacterial and antifungal activities of the oil and resin of myrrh were comparable with the standard prescribed medications, ciprofloxacin and griseofulvin (3).

 A 2016 study found that lavender essential oil promotes wound healing by increasing collagen and regenerating tissue, especially during the early phase of treatment (4).